awsdocs/amazon-kendra-developer-guide/doc_source/data-source-jira.md

 You must specify the following using the [JiraConfiguration ](https://docs.aws.amazon.com/kendra/latest/dg/API_JiraConfiguration.html) API:
 + **Data source URL**—Specify your Jira account URL\.
 For example, *company\.atlassian\.net*\.
-+ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your Jira account\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials for your Jira account\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {